spacelift-io/spacectl/README.md

 In the next step, you will be asked to choose which authentication method you are going to use.
 Note that if your account is using [SAML-based SSO authentication](https://docs.spacelift.io/integrations/single-sign-on), then API keys and login with a browser are your only options.
 After you're done entering credentials, the CLI will validate them against the server, and assuming that they're valid, will persist them in a credentials file in `.spacelift/${MY_ALIAS}`.
 It will also create a symlink in `${HOME}/.spacelift/current` pointing to the current profile.

-By default the login process is interactive, however if that not does fit your workflow the steps can be predefined using flags, for example:
+By default the login process is interactive, however, if that does not fit your workflow, the steps can be predefined using flags, for example:

 ```bash
 ❯ spacectl profile login --method browser --endpoint https://unicorn.app.spacelift.io local-test